 Follow The Finger (Functional exercise)

-Slide your finger along baby's lower gums from one side to the other starting in the back of the gums while encouraging baby to chase your finger from side to side with his tongue.
-Also rub Upper gums area to teach elevation skills.
+Slide your finger along the baby's lower gums from one side to the other starting in the back of the gums while encouraging the baby to chase your finger from side to side with his tongue.
+Also, rub the upper gums area to teach elevation skills.

 Tug-O-War (Strengthening exercise)

-Another way to perform this exercise is to touch your baby's upper lip to encourage opening of the mouth wide.
-When you child does, slide your finger in their mouth, pad up, on top of their tongue and allow them to suck.
+Another way to perform this exercise is to touch your baby's upper lip to encourage the opening of the mouth wide.
+When your child does, slide your finger in their mouth, pad up, on top of their tongue, and allow them to suck.
 While your baby sucks and you press down on their tongue slightly, gently play tug-o-war, pulling your finger out slightly and letting them work to suck you back in.
-This can be especially helpful just before your baby breastfeeds, since it helps baby learn proper tongue movement for breastfeeding.
+This can be especially helpful just before your baby breastfeeds since it helps the baby learn proper tongue movement for breastfeeding.